The Early Years

 Vallie organized neighbors to stop the violence that was ravaging the Lower Haight, and rallied parents to keep John Muir Elementary School open in the Western Addition.
 Later she led several nonprofits focused on education and environmental activism.

-In 2002, Vallie founded the Lower Haight Neighborhood Association and worked with merchants to form the Lower Haight Merchants Association.
+In 2004, Vallie founded the Lower Haight Neighborhood Association and worked with neighbors to form the Lower Haight Merchants & Neighbors Association.
 In these roles, she fought for social justice in schools and public housing, cleaned up local business districts, planted trees, brought parklets to our neighborhoods, and helped bring more beat cops to the Lower Haight.
-Working with her fellow neighborhood activists, Vallie later co-founded LoHAMNA which brings together residents and merchants in the Lower Haight.